shawnmckinney/role-engineering-sample/README.md

 | rtaylor       | true           | false          | false          | true           | true           | true           |

 *DSD constraint between the Role_Buyers and Role_Sellers prevents johndoe from having all of these simultaneously.

+In a standard rbac setting the web app could provide a drop-down control where the user gets to choose active role.
+This would allow user to choose between performing as a Buyer or Seller on a given session.

+To learn how this can be done, check out: [apache-fortress-demo](https://github.com/shawnmckinney/apache-fortress-demo)

 # Test the role engineering sample